kosherplay-betatester/dont-kill-my-app/_vendors/xiaomi.md

   <img src="/assets/img/xiaomi/miui12_settings3.jpg">
 </div>

+NEW UPDATE 03-01-21
+In order to disable Xiaomi MIUI 12 Ultra Battery-Saver mode (SuperPower Launcher Activity) use this command with ADB

+adb shell pm uninstall --user 0 com.miui.securityadd

+this will remove Ultra Battery-Saver mode completely and will help for apps that requires accessibility to remain active for examble Parental Control Apps and etc. note that system update may require to run this command again as it may reinstall this package again

 ### MIUI 11

 To let your app run in the background, make sure settings for your app look like the following: